asok/autochthon/README.md

 Autochthon.mount_point = "your_mount_point"
 ```

-Probably you will want to use memoize so you don't generate a bunch of queries to the translations table on each request:
+Probably you will want to use memoize so you don't generate a bunch of queries on each request:

 ```rb
 require 'i18n/backend/active_record'